silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 $EditForm <!-- Some public comment about the form -->
 ```

-However you can also use special SilverStripe comments which will be stripped out of the published site.
+However you can also use special Silverstripe CMS comments which will be stripped out of the published site.
 This is useful
 for adding notes for other developers but for things you don't want published in the public html.

 ```ss